ShubhankarX86/ShubhankarX86/README.md

-- 👋 Hi, I’m @ShubhankarX86
+- 👋 Hi, I’m @ShubhankarSX86
-- 👀 I’m interested in Java and Python programming
+- 👀 I’m interested in Java, C++, JavaScript and Python programming and full-stack web-dev
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning web-dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...my email ID: shubhankars402@gmail.com